 Nontaxable uses.
-The nontaxable uses of special motor fuels are discussed in Chapter 2.
+The nontaxable uses of Other Fuels (including alternative fuels) are discussed in chapter 2.

 Compressed Natural Gas (CNG)

 Tax is imposed on the delivery of compressed natural gas (CNG) into the fuel supply tank of the propulsion engine of a motor vehicle or motorboat.
 See Form 720 for the tax rate.
 However, there is no tax on the delivery if tax was imposed under the bulk sales rule discussed next, or the delivery is for a nontaxable use, listed later.
 If the delivery is in connection with a sale, the seller is liable for the tax.
 If it is not in connection with a sale, the operator of the boat or vehicle is liable for the tax.